Analysis | Trump accidentally proves that the Clinton campaign wasn’t the driving force of the Russia probe

 What the lawsuit doesn’t mention is that Fusion GPS, the firm that hired former British intelligence officer Christopher Steele, had been digging up information on Trump for months prior to working for Perkins Coie.
 In fact, it was working for a right-leaning media outlet, the Free Beacon.
 When the Free Beacon pulled the plug after the Republican primaries ended, Fusion went looking for someone else to fund the ongoing work.

 It is the case that Steele joined the effort only after Perkins Coie had engaged Fusion GPS, but it is not demonstrably the case, as has long been alleged and as described in Trump’s new lawsuit, that the FBI was “relying on the Defendants’ fraudulent evidence,” including Steele’s dossier, to begin the investigation.
-In order to give the dossier (nearly all of which has not been corroborated) more heft in the narrative about a purportedly dishonest, biased decision to investigate Trump, the warrant obtained against Page has been moved to the center of that effort.
+To give the dossier (nearly all of which has not been corroborated) more heft in the narrative about a purportedly dishonest, biased decision to investigate Trump, the warrant obtained against Page has been moved to the center of that effort.
 It is true that the warrant pointed to the dossier as a reason for surveilling Page.
-But the warrant was obtained after Page had already left the campaign due to news reports about his activities during his trip to Moscow — reports that stemmed from information in the dossier.
+But the warrant was obtained after Page had already left the campaign as a result of news reports about his activities during his trip to Moscow — reports that stemmed from information in the dossier.

 At most, the dossier may have arrived in July 2016 at an FBI where questions about Trump’s links to Russia were already swirling, just as they were already swirling publicly.
 To claim that the dossier was the primary reason the FBI moved forward is to simply dismiss as unimportant the other questions that existed, including the WikiLeaks dumps themselves.